himoose/user-docs/docs/features/versus-pages.md

 ### Does the AI favor my brand in comparisons?

-**If you include your brand in Step 3**: Yes.
-The AI generates conclusions that subtly position your brand as the best choice while acknowledging competitor strengths.
-This is intentional—it's for **your** marketing site.
+**If you include your brand data that can validate it, then in Step 3**: Yes, subtly.
+The AI-generated content (intro and conclusion) mentions your brand as a third, superior option while comparing the two competitors in the page URL.

-**If you skip Step 3**: No. Comparisons are neutral and focus on helping the reader choose between competitors based on their needs.
+**Example**:
+- Page URL: `/slack-vs-microsoft-teams`
+- Content: Compares Slack and Teams, then concludes with "While both are solid options, [YourBrand] offers [advantages] that make it the best choice for [use case]."

+You'll be capturing traffic from competitor comparison searches and redirecting buyers to your solution.

 ---